psecio/jwt/README.md

-JWT Creation and Decoding Library
+JWT (JSON Web Token) Creation and Decoding Library
 ====================

-This library allows for the creation and decoding of JWT (Java Web Tokens).
+This library allows for the creation and decoding of JWT (JSON Web Tokens).

 ### Example Usage